***UPDATE JUNE 2025***

 'Decreased vitamin B12 levels, or vitamin B12 deficiency, is now considered to be a common side effect in patients on metformin treatment, especially in those receiving a higher dose or longer treatment duration and in those with existing risk factors.
 We are therefore advising checking vitamin B12 serum levels in patients being treated with metformin who have symptoms suggestive of vitamin B12 deficiency.
 We also advise that periodic monitoring for patients with risk factors for vitamin B12 deficiency should be considered.'
 (3)

-B12 or folate deficiency does not normally require referral for haematology outpatient assessment.
+Patients with vitamin B12 or folate deficiency do not normally require referral for haematology outpatient assessment.

 Haematology advice and guidance can be requested if uncertainty regards management persist.